OpenDCAI/DataFlex/README.md

 </p>

 ### Data Mixture Results
-The data mixture algorithm also outperforms baselines (default data mixture) on the MMLU benchmark.
+We use a subset of SlimPajama-627B for data mixture。The data mixture algorithm also outperforms baselines (default data mixture) on the MMLU benchmark.
 <div align="center">

 | Dataset | Baseline | DoReMi | ODM |